CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

     * If optional arguments are passed but not needed, this is NOT an error.
 If optional argument are not passed but needed, this is an error.

     * If checking and implementation are done properly, optional arguments that are not needed will never be referenced anywhere in Icepack at that timestep.
-Optional arguments should be matched with the appropriate flags at the first entry into Icepack.
+Optional arguments should be matched with the appropriate flags at the first entry into Icepack as much as possible.

-    * There is a unit test in CICE to verify robustness of this approach.
+    * There is a unit test (optarg) in CICE to verify optional argument passing.
+There is also a unit test (opticep) in CICE that checks that NOT passing the optional arguments from CICE is robust.